Azure/Azure-Network-Security/Azure WAF/Azure Monitor Workbook/README.md

 This workbook visualizes security-relevant WAF events across several filterable panels.
 It works with all WAF types, including Application Gateway, Front Door, and CDN, and can be filtered based on WAF type or a specific WAF instance.
 Import via ARM Template or Gallery Template.

+When deploying via ARM Template, please make sure you know what Resource ID (Log Analytics Workgroup) you're wanting to use.

+>Example of a value: /subscriptions/'GUID'/resourcegroups/'RG Name'/providers/microsoft.operationalinsights/workspaces/'Workspace Name'

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a